kinostl/Domain-Domain/lab_notebook/custom_events.md

 You can see the helpers here: https://github.com/chrismaltby/gb-studio/blob/develop/src/lib/compiler/scriptBuilder.ts

-variableSetToUnionValue might be what you're looking for half the time.
+~~variableSetToUnionValue might be what you're looking for half the time.~~ false, does not set variables like the other set commands.
+Just use currying.

 _declareLocal has potential to be interesting.